General Information About METU English Proficiency Exams

 3. Students who have failed at the School of Foreign Languages but are entitled to take this exam.

-Students who are currently studying at the English Preparatory Program have to register for the EPE given at the beginning of September, and the EPE known as October EPE, which is also given in September.
+Students who are currently studying at the English Preparatory Program have to register for the EPE given at the beginning of September, and the EPE known as October EPE, which may be given in late September or October.
 Such students do not have to register for the other proficiency exams.
 Students who have failed due to academic failure or absenteeism but are entitled to take a proficiency exam, and METU or non-METU students who want to take the EPE to apply for graduate programs have to register for each exam they wish to take.

 To apply for the EPE go to http://ncc.metu.edu.tr/sfl/english-proficiency-exam .
 The application process for the exams mentioned above begins two weeks before the exams.